Academic Integrity & Discipline Appeal Process

 D. Facilitation: Helping another student to cheat, plagiarize, or falsify.

-Remedies for violations of academic integrity may include a verbal warning, a lowered assignment grade, submission of an academic integrity report to the Vice President, Student Services, or designee (for placement into the student's permanent discipline file), or a recommendation to the Vice President, Student Services, for suspension from the class for repeated or egregious offenses at the discretion of the instructor.
-Instructors may consult with the Vice President, Student Services, for identification of appropriate remedies per state statutes and codes.
+Remedies for violations of academic integrity may include a verbal warning, a lowered assignment grade, submission of an academic integrity report to the dean of Student Life and Judicial Affairs or designee (for placement into the student's permanent discipline file), or a recommendation to the dean of Student Life and Judicial Affairs for suspension from the class for repeated or egregious offenses at the discretion of the instructor.
+Instructors may consult with the dean of Student Life and Judicial Affairs for identification of appropriate remedies per state statutes and codes.

 Academic Dishonesty Discipline Appeal Process